ClickHouse/ClickHouse/docs/README.md

     Here are some [tips](#how-to-contribute).

-- "I don't know what to describe."

-    Ask us, and we will provide you a choice.

-Writing the docs is extremely useful for project's users and developers, and grows your karma :-)
+Writing the docs is extremely useful for project's users and developers, and grows your karma.

 **Contents**